 Nearly everyone knows someone who is struggling with extreme sadness for a myriad of reasons.

 The Quran takes quite the opposite perspective.
 Allah takes pride in the creation of the human being.
-Allah even requested the celebration of Adam amongst His worshippers at that time (the Jinn and Angels).
+He even requested the celebration of Adam amongst His worshippers at that time (the Jinn and Angels).

 Allah continues to talk about Himself creating man in the best of stature in Surah At-Teen, after taking many oaths to prove His point.

-Without even going into depth of these verses, as Muslims we accept Allah’s word as the truth and therefore need to honor the fact that we were created with nobility and dignity, but it’s up to us to put in determination and effort to live up to His expectations amidst a world of temptations that could also be a source of depression and anxiety.
+Without even going into depth of these verses, as Muslims we accept Allah’s word as the truth; and therefore need to honor the fact that we were created with nobility and dignity.
+But it’s up to us to put in determination and effort to live up to His expectations amidst a world of temptations that could also be a source of depression and anxiety.

 Through this lens, it becomes easier to see sadness, depression and anxiety, as realistic challenges of the human being.
-Therefore, it is not a sign of a weakened iman, but an opportunity for a person who is dealing with obstacles to come closer to Allah’s Book in order to rise above adversities.
+Therefore, it is not a sign of a weak iman, but an opportunity for a person who is dealing with obstacles to come closer to Allah’s Book in order to rise above adversities.

 Tales of Sadness in the Quran